-All energy is vibration -- including sound.
+All energy is vibration -- including sound, especially the sound made by wind chimes.
 Guiding the sound vibration in a space with wind chimes can be a remedy or a good luck magnet in feng shui.
 There are a few classic principles to help you enhance the power of wind chimes to bring positive chi into your life.

 Materials to Consider